top of page

 They’re strategies your system learned in the environments you moved through.

-If they don’t fit your life now, we meet them with care — not shame.
+We meet these patterns with care — not shame.

-And when there’s enough steadiness, they can be updated.
+And with enough steadiness, they can begin to loosen.

 🗒️ Moving From Knowing to Doing